Asim Thahit Abdullah al Khalaqi

-Asim Thahit Abdullah Al Khalaqi (1968-2015) was a citizen of Yemen, who was held in extrajudicial detention in the United States Guantanamo Bay detention camp, in Cuba.
+Asim Thahit Abdullah Al Khalaqi (1968-2015), also known as Asim Thabit Al Khalaqi, was a citizen of Yemen, who was held in extrajudicial detention in the United States Guantanamo Bay detention camp, in Cuba.
 His Guantanamo Internment Serial Number is 152.

-Joint Task Force Guantanamo counter-terrorism analysts estimate Al Khalaqi was born in 1968, in Riyadh, Saudi Arabia.
+Joint Task Force Guantanamo counter-terrorism analysts believe Khalaqi was born in 1968 in Riyadh, Saudi Arabia.

-On December 30, 2014, Asim Thahit Abdullah al Khalaqi was transferred to the custody of Kazakhstan with four other detainees.
+On December 30, 2014, Khalaqi was transferred to the custody of Kazakhstan with four other Guantanamo detainees.
 They were prevented from being repatriated to Yemen because of its uncertain political state.
 Al Khalaqi died of chronic kidney failure 129 days after his transfer.

 Official status reviews

 In the early years of his response to the 9/11 attacks, United States President George W. Bush asserted that captives apprehended in the "war on terror" were not covered by the Geneva Conventions.
 He said they could be held indefinitely at the detention center his government set up at Guantanamo Bay Naval Base, on the island of Cuba, without charge, and without an open and transparent review of the justifications for their detention.
 In 2004, the United States Supreme Court ruled, in Rasul v.
 Bush, that Guantanamo captives were entitled to being informed of the allegations justifying their detention, and were entitled to try to refute them.